 What is Accuracy?

 Accuracy would be referred to as the level of correctness of measurement when compared to its true value.

 What is Precision?

-Precision, on the other hand, refers to the level of absolute exact the measurement is to the strictest manner.
+Precision, on the other hand, Precision refers to the closeness of two or more measurements to each other.